Colonel William Donald Sinclair – January 7, 2026

 Total Career Flying Hours: 5690.0

 In 1982, Bill, Barbara, and Vicky decided to host a United States Air Force Academy cadet, Daniel Robert Miller, during his four-year attendance at USAFA.
 They provided him with a home away from home because he was far from his hometown of Portland, Oregon.
-Not only did they sponsor Cadet Miller, but for the next four years, they hosted his parents —United States Air Force, Oregon Air National Guard, Master Sergeant Richard (Red) Warren Miller and his wife, Patricia — many times on their frequent visits to Colorado Springs.
-On 28 May 1986 Col. (retired) William Donald Sinclair commissioned United States Air Force 2nd Lieutenant Daniel Robert Miller to active duty.
+Not only did they sponsor Cadet Miller, but for the next four years, they hosted his parents United States Air Force, Oregon Air National Guard, Master Sergeant Richard (Red) Warren Miller and his wife Patricia many times on their frequent visits to Colorado Springs.
+On 28 May 1986 Col. (Retired) William Donald Sinclair commissioned United States Air Force 2nd Lieutenant Daniel Robert Miller to active duty.
 Bill would go on to mentor Daniel for the next 28 years while on active duty.
 And in 2007, Bill presented Colonel Miller with the same sterling silver eagles that Bill wore on his United States Air Force uniform when he retired in 1975.
 Colonel Miller will tell you he is eternally indebted to the mentorship and fellowship provided by Bill and Barb during and after his career.

 As he could rarely sit still, Bill moved onto his next venture.
 From 1996-2004, Bill served honorably and with distinction as a Republican in the Colorado State House of Representatives as the District 16, Colorado Springs Congressman.
-He won the general election in 1996 with an amazing 66% of the vote, the 1998 general election with an amazing 68% of the vote, the 2000 general election with 58% of the vote, and the 2002 general election with 66% of the vote.
+He won the general election in 1996 with an amazing 66% of the vote, the 1998 general election with an amazing 68% of the vote, the 2000 general election with 58% of the vote, and additionally the 2002 general election with 66% of the vote.
 He was known for “reaching across the aisle” to accomplish many things.
 Now 80, in 2004, he decided not to run for re-election to the Colorado State House of Representatives but was asked by the Colorado Democrat Governor to assist him in Colorado State Military Veterans Affairs, which Bill did for the next four years.

 Sadly, Barbara passed away on 4 May 2010.
 [Barbara Jean Sinclair, a resident of Colorado Springs since 1971, passed away on Tuesday, 4 May.
 A wonderful homemaker, mother, grandmother, political activist, and military wife, she accompanied her husband Bill in his assignments as an Air Force officer throughout the world.
 Barbara Jean Hughes was born on 16 May 1923, in Peoria, Illinois to Charles E. and Jessie Hughes.
 At her death Barbara was twelve days short of her 87th birthday.
 She was a 1941 graduate of Woodruff High School in Peoria and the Contometry Institute, where she was trained in the science of information management.
 She was employed for many years by Pan Am and Trans World Airlines.
 Barbara married William D. Sinclair on 9 August 1952 at March Air Force Base in Riverside, California.
-She was instrumental in training young officers’ wives in social graces and in supporting their husbands’ military careers.
+She was instrumental in training young officers’ wives in social graces and in supporting their husband’s military careers.
 During their tour in Japan, Barbara was President of the Embassy Wives Club in Tokyo, working with Mrs. Edwin O. Reischauer, the United States Ambassador’s wife.
 Later, she served as President of the local Retired Officers Wives Club.
 Barbara was a member of the Republican Party and was active in the El Paso County Republican Women’s Club.
 She loved to golf with her close friends at the Colorado Springs Country Club and the Kissing Camels Golf Club.
 She was a member of the First Presbyterian Church of Colorado Springs, the Petroleum Club, Garden of the Gods Club, the Red Hat Society, and The Tower Club of Dallas, Texas.
 Barbara will be remembered for her charming and deft social graces, her tireless dedication to political campaigning, and devotion to her family.
-A Memorial Service was held at 10:30 AM on Tuesday, 18 May 2010 at First Presbyterian Church.]
+A Memorial Services was held at 10:30 AM on Tuesday, 18 May 2010 at First Presbyterian Church.]

 Leave a Condolence